December is busy. Most people have little time — and even less headspace — to think about pensions.

 Mistake #1 – Treating 3a like a savings account

-Many people open their 3a at the same bank where they have their salary account.
+Many people open their 3a at the same bank where they keep their salary account.
+It feels simple, familiar, safe.

 Why it’s a problem: